-Some novice bloggers use cracked themes as they have the limited budget.
+Some novice bloggers use cracked themes as they have a limited budget.
 Do not ever use cracked themes either plugins.

 Before Installing a Crack theme, You Must Know:

-- No support is available in case of any issue
+- No support is available in case of an issue

 - The developer release updates frequently to cover up the bugs in the theme.
 But in a crack version, there are no updates, so a big advantage for the hackers to sneak in.

 - Chances are the person who cracked the theme could insert some vulnerable codes in it.